-The Ministry of Transportation's new M.E.L.T (Minimum Entry Level Training) standard comes into effect July 1, 2017.
-The course is 104 hours of training consisting of 67 hours of in vehicle training and 37 hours of in class training as per the standard.
-The tuition for the new M.E.L.T. compliant course is $6995.
-As always we do not charge H.S.T. and all tuition fees are income tax deductible (T2202A Tuition receipts are issued).
+The Ministry of Transportation's new M.E.L.T (Minimum Entry Level Training) standard came into effect July 1, 2017.
+Our course consists of 67 hours of on vehicle training and 37 hours of in class training exceeding the M.E.L.T Standard.
+The tuition for the new M.E.L.T. compliant course is $5995.
+We do NOT charge H.S.T. and all tuition fees are income tax deductible (T2202A Tuition receipts are issued).
 This represents at the very least a 13% savings.